laeckert/Project_2/README.md

 ```
 + For this project, I am using a number of packages in R. They include, Tidyverse,
-Readr, Caret, GGplot2, tree
+Readr, Caret, GGplot2, tree, dplyr, knitr, party, gbm,
 ```

 ### Information about Variable Selection

-Below I have included a quick note about each variable. - *instant*:
+Below I have included a quick note about each variable. - **instant**:
 This variable has been removed from my prediction dataset as is simply a record index.
-\- *dteday*: This variable has been removed from my prediction dataset as it does not contribute to the prediction.
+\- **dteday**: This variable has been removed from my prediction dataset as it does not contribute to the prediction.

-  - *season*: Indicates season (1:winter, 2:spring, 3:summer, 4:fall).
-I
+  - **season**: Indicates season (1:winter, 2:spring, 3:summer, 4:fall).
-    have converted these to a dummy variable, to indicate the absence or presence of some categorical effect that may be expected to shift the outcome.
+    I have converted these to a dummy variable, to indicate the absence or presence of some categorical effect that may be expected to shift the outcome.

-  - *yr*: Indicates year: (0: 2011, 1:2012)
+  - **yr**: Indicates year: (0: 2011, 1:2012)

-  - *mnth*: Indicates month: ( 1 to 12)
+  - **mnth**: Indicates month: ( 1 to 12)

-  - *holiday*: Indicates whether day is holiday or not (extracted from [Web Link](https://dchr.dc.gov/page/holiday-schedules))
+  - **holiday**: Indicates whether day is holiday or not (extracted from [Web Link](https://dchr.dc.gov/page/holiday-schedules))

-  - *weekday*: Day of the week, with Monday being 1.
+  - **weekday**: Day of the week, with Monday being 1.

   - workingday : Removed, as is complementary to holiday

-  - *weathersit*: Indicates weather category.
+  - **weathersit**: Indicates weather category.
 I have converted these to a dummy variable, to indicate the absence or presence of some categorical effect that may be expected to shift the outcome.
     Descriptions follow